-Pursuant to § 12-110(b)(2) of the Administrative Code of the City of New York, if you are a candidate for election to the office of Mayor, Public Advocate, Comptroller, District Attorney, Borough President, or City Council member, you are required to file an annual disclosure report with the New York City Conflicts of Interest Board (the “Board”).
-The annual disclosure report asks for information concerning your financial interests and outside activities during the preceding calendar year.
+Pursuant to New York City Administrative Code § 12-110(b)(2), candidates for election to the office of Mayor, Public Advocate, Comptroller, District Attorney, Borough President, or City Council member are required to file an annual disclosure report with the New York City Conflicts of Interest Board.
+The annual disclosure report asks for information concerning financial interests and outside activities during the preceding calendar year.

 Click a topic or press the enter key on a topic to reveal its answer.